bbauska/W3Cx-3of5/README.md

 16. </html>
 ```

-Note the CSS rule that turns the background color of the email input field to pink if a user enters an invalid address (*lines 7-8*).
+Note the CSS rule that turns the background color of the email input field to pink if a user enters an invalid address (<i>lines 7-8</i>).
 Also note that the validation is based only on matching a regular expression (the address should contain a "@",  a ".", etc.).
 It does not check if the address is an existing one.

 <input type="tel">